 What type of work do we undertake?

-Direct intervention work with children, young people and families applying techniques such as Motivational Interviewing or Solution Focussed approaches.
+- Direct intervention work with children, young people and families, applying techniques such as Motivational Interviewing or Solution-Focused approaches.

 How are Educational Psychologists accredited?